-Use this checklist to inspect your home and help reduce your risk of fire damage:
+Use this checklist to inspect the home and help reduce the risk of fire damage:

 - Create a family escape plan.
 Having detailed steps in place, including a list of escape routes, a safe meeting spot and ways to stay in contact with each other, can help members of the family feel prepared.
 That way, they can better react to and recover from a potential disaster.
 Assign one person (an adult or parent) to keep track of the cat or dog, so that everyone isn't looking for a beloved pet during an emergency.